-Manuscripts should be as concise as possible.
-As a general rule the maximum recommended length of an invited paper is 16 pages and a submitted oral or poster paper is 8 pages, including figures and tables.
+Manuscripts should be as concise as possible in order to reduce to a minimum the number of pages of Acta Horticulturae.
+As a general rule the maximum recommended length of an invited paper is 16 pages and of a submitted oral or poster paper is 8 pages, including figures and tables.
 An average page of text will contain about 500 words.
 Manuscript reviewers will cut unnecessary information and will advise on the number of pages each manuscript should have taking into account its content and characteristics.
+For any length over the recommended number of pages the convener will have the right to charge 75,- euro per additional page.